Anacapa Island

-Anacapa Island (Chumash: Anyapax, meaning "mirage, illusion") is a small volcanic island located about 11 mi off the coast of Port Hueneme, California, in Ventura County.
+Anacapa Island (Chumash: Anyapax, meaning "mirage, illusion") is a small volcanic island located about 11 mi off Port Hueneme in Ventura County, California.
 The island is composed of a series of narrow islets 6 mi long, oriented generally east–west and 5 mi east of Santa Cruz Island.
-The three main islets, East, Middle and West Anacapa, are collectively known as The Anacapas by some authors.
-All three islets have precipitous cliffs, dropping off steeply into the sea.
+The three main islets, East, Middle, and West Anacapa, have precipitous cliffs, dropping off steeply into the sea.

 Anacapa is the smallest of the northern islands of the Channel Islands archipelago, and is within the Channel Islands National Park.
 It is 9 miles across the Santa Barbara Channel from the nearest point on the mainland.
-It lies southwest of the city of Ventura.
+It lies southwest of the city of Ventura, California.
+The northern waters of Anacapa Island are protected by the Anacapa State Marine Reserve, which is one of the MPAs existing in the Channel Island National Park.

+Public passenger access to Anacapa Island is provided by Island Packers ferry service out of either the Ventura Harbor or Channel Islands Harbor in Oxnard, California.

 Geography and geology

 Along with Santa Barbara Island, Anacapa was formed by volcanic eruptions between 19 and 15 million years ago.
-These eruptions are believed to have been caused by thinning of ocean crust as the block containing the northern Channel Islands and Santa Monica mountains was rotated clockwise by the transverse motion of the Pacific and North American plates.
+These eruptions are believed to have been caused by thinning of ocean crust as the block containing the northern Channel Islands and Santa Monica Mountains was rotated clockwise by the transverse motion of the Pacific and North American plates.
 Lava from these eruptions can be found across the region, and in depths of up to 10,000 ft.
-The rocks that make up Anacapa are composed of lava, breccias, volcanic ash and cinders.
+The rocks that make up Anacapa are composed of lava, breccias, volcanic ash, and cinders.

 Erosion has heavily weathered the lava formations of Anacapa, and wave action caused the island to split into three islets in recent prehistoric times.
-The islets display a wide variety of erosional features including sea arches, sea caves, stacks, wave-cut platforms, surge channels and blowholes.
+The islets display a wide variety of erosional features including sea arches, sea caves, stacks, wave-cut platforms, surge channels, and blowholes.

 West Anacapa is the largest and highest islet, rising to an altitude of 930 ft at Vela Peak, also known as Summit Peak 2.
 East and Middle Anacapa have fairly level areas at their tops.
 Middle Island reaches an altitude of 325 ft and East Island is 250 ft at its highest point.
 All three islands total 699 acre, or about 1.1 sqmi.